Taking privacy and web data protection seriously

 Residents of the European Union or Switzerland

 Krux complies with the US-EU Safe Harbor Framework and US-Swiss Safe Harbor Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries and Switzerland.
 Krux has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-To learn more about the Safe Harbor program, and to view our certification page, please visit http://www.export.gov/safeharbor/
+Please click these links to learn more about the Safe Harbor program, and to view our certification page.

 Krux has further committed to refer unresolved privacy complaints under the US-EU and US-Swiss Safe Harbor Principles to an independent dispute resolution mechanism, the BBB EU SAFE HARBOR, operated by the Council of Better Business Bureaus.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by Krux, please visit the BBB EU SAFE HARBOR web site here for more information and to file a complaint.